Saturday, March 9, 2013

 tmpfs /tmp tmpfs rw,nodev,nosuid,size=10G 0 0

-Once I'm done with my media work, I comment out this line in the fstab and reboot again.
+When the media work is complete, I comment out the following fstab and reboot again.

 video note